Below, we include two examples of eco-theatre and eco-performativity from our mediography.

-Rimini Protokoll – World Climate Change Conference (2014)
+World Climate Change Conference (Rimini Protokoll, 2014)

-The mammoth-scale drama of diplomacy at the 2015 Climate Change Conference in Paris, aimed at protecting the world’s atmosphere, lends itself to being arranged into individual acts and scenes playing out on main stages and secondary stages.
+The expansive drama of diplomacy at the 2015 Climate Change Conference in Paris, aimed at protecting the world’s atmosphere, lends itself to being arranged into individual acts and scenes playing out on main stages and secondary stages.
 There are preliminary discussions and background discussions, negotiations in individual working groups, with fine nuancing of verbal formulations.
 Parties will battle with one another, block and ignore one another, with each insisting on their own position.
 Alliances will be formed and power relationships will be adjusted (again).
 Accordingly, after an opening ceremony the audience in the Hamburger Schauspielhaus theatre will leave their red upholstered seats; in sub-groups they will be “sworn in” regarding their respective negotiating tactics.

 Which risks should the world community take on?
 What cost is it prepared to accept to protect the population in areas menaced by droughts or floods?
 Is it more important to expand electricity networks for renewable energies than to preserve marvelous landscapes?
 These are all decisions based on political, economic, and indeed ethical issues.